Building Agency Among Classroom and Co-Curricular Teachers to Support Boys’ Well-Being

 Andrew MartinAndrew Martin

 Andrew Martin is scientia professor, professor of educational psychology, and chair of the Educational Psychology Research Group in the School of Education at the University of New South Wales, Australia.
 He specializes in student motivation, engagement, and achievement—including a focus on boys in these areas.
 Honorary research fellow in the Department of Education at the University of Oxford, he is also fellow of the American Psychological Association, American Educational Research Association, Academy of the Social Sciences in Australia, and Australian College of Educational and Developmental Psychologists.
-Martin ranks in the top five in the latest five-yearly international rankings of the most published educational psychologists, top 10 on Google Scholar in the educational psychology category, and top 25 out of 85,000+ authors indexed in education globally for Scopus-based citations.
-A consulting editor for Psychological Review and Educational Psychologist, he serves on numerous international editorial boards.
+Martin ranks in the top five in the latest five-yearly international rankings of the most published educational psychologists, top 10 on Google Scholar in the educational psychology category, and top 20 out of 100,000+ authors indexed in education globally for Scopus-based citations.
+He is a consulting editor for Psychological Review and Journal of Educational Psychology and also serves on numerous international editorial boards.
 Martin has led and co-led numerous national and international government and nongovernment educational research tenders and consultancies.

 To access his publications, visit https://www.researchgate.net/profile/Andrew-Martin-22.